Pirates of the Mississippi: 19921994: A Street Man Named Desire and Dream You

 After a restructuring of Capitol Nashville, Pirates of the Mississippi were transferred to Liberty Records, where they would release their third album A Street Man Named Desire in 1992.
 The title track charted at number 56 on the country charts that same year.
-In an article published by the Regina Leader-Post, the band stated they received calls from representatives of Bill Clinton, the Democratic Party nominee for President of the United States in the then-upcoming 1992 United States presidential election.
+Members of the band told the Regina Leader-Post that they received calls from representatives of Bill Clinton, the Democratic Party nominee for President of the United States in the then-upcoming 1992 United States presidential election.
 Said representatives wanted the band to endorse Clinton because they thought the song's lyrics would be appealing to his constituency.
-Severs refused as he knew that the band members had differing political viewpoints from each other and did not want to involve the band in political matters.
+Severs refused, as he knew that the band members had differing political viewpoints from each other and did not want to involve the band in political matters.
 Conversely, the song received negative attention from representatives of the Republican Party.
-Severs stated that an unnamed radio station in a larger market was playing the song regularly, but withdrew it from rotation after "a close personal friend" of President George H. W. Bush called the station and asked them to do so.
+Severs stated that an unnamed radio station in a larger market was playing the song regularly but withdrew it from rotation after "a close personal friend" of President George H. W. Bush called the station and asked them to do so.
 The only other single from the album was "Don't Quit Your Day Job", a song about the band's attempts to combine their music careers with their commercial jobs in their early years.
 Jack Hurst of Tribune Media wrote that the band "possess a swingy ear-friendliness as well as a gift for the occasional stunning lyric."
 After this album, Severs injured his back when a light display fell on him during a concert.